Grawnya/f1-dublin-race-ticket-booking-system/README.md

 * `email` - User's email that they didn't use to login.
 * `fave_team` - User's favourite current Formula 1 team.
 * `nationality` - User's nationality that they identify as.

+Note that the details of an entry in the `WebsiteUser` model, will not be used in the `Ticket` model, apart from as a foreign key in the `booked_by` field.
+This is due to enabling the user to alter their details which will be shared on the ticket if they opt to share it with all users in the "Tickets Sold" page.
+Therefore, the user will not have to input the same data twice into 2 different models to protect their privacy, becasue if they had to input the same data twice, it would be bad practice.
 \
 &nbsp;